 I have sung the praises of the film so loudly, so you might be asking why I haven given it our maximum rating: five dirty splats.
 120 Beats per Minute has one shortcoming: its duration.
 At nearly two hours and a half, the film feels too long, and the narrative doesn’t sustain itself throughout.
 It should have been at least 30 minutes shorter.
 That’s 3,600 heartbeats.

 120 Beats per Minute is showed at the 61st BFI London Film Festival last year, when this piece was originally written.
-It’s now showing at BFI Flare.
+Out in cinemas April 6th.